vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     The deployment will start.
 It will take several minutes to deploy the required Azure resources.

 1. While the Azure resources are being created, open a text editor tool (Notepad is accessible from the **Start** menu, under **Windows Accessories**).

+    > **NOTE**: You will be using the text editor to store some configuration values associated with your Azure resources.

 1. In your text editor, enter the following text labels: